 There is a lot that you need to learn, especially if you decide to restore the car yourself.
 One of the most important things is checking local rules and regulations pertaining to the retitling of salvage cars.
 Contact your local DMV (if you’re in the US) for more information, as it changes from state to state.

-Car restoration work takes up a lot of space, which is why you need to make sure that it is available before any work can begin.
-Remember that you will typically need two cars worth of space to store a dismantled car.
+Car restoration work takes up a lot of space, that is why you need to make sure that it is available before any work can begin.
+Remember that you will typically need two cars worth of space to store a dismantled vehicle.
 If your home work area doesn’t give you enough space, you might want to rent a garage for the project.

-It’s best e to use original (known as original engine manufacturer, or OEM) parts when restoring a salvage car.
-This is because using OEM parts t ensures better value if you want to flip the car for a profit.
+It’s best to use original (known as an original equipment manufacturer, or OEM) parts when restoring a salvage car.
+This is because using OEM parts ensures better value if you want to flip the car for a profit.
 It also improves your chances of getting insurance coverage for the vehicle.